JavaScript Var vs Let vs Const: Key Differences & Best Uses

 person = { name: "Charlie" }; // Error: Assignment to constant variable

-applies to the variable binding, not the value itself.
-If you need a truly immutable object or array, consider using methods like Object.freeze()
+applies to the variable binding, not the value.
+For truly immutable objects or arrays, use Object.freeze()

 Scope Misconceptions with let